1.3 PHP MySQL Bridge Connection

 You may keep all other settings as they are unless you have any errors.

 3. Copy bridge to your online store root (catalog) directory.
-A bridge should be accessible as http://www.onlinestore.com/bridge.php whereas your store link is http://www.onlinestore.com.
+A bridge should be accessible as: https://www.onlinestore.com/bridge.php whereas your store link is: https://www.onlinestore.com.

-4. Open Store Manager -> Tools -> Preferences (F12) and enable PHP MySQL bridge connection checkbox.
+4. Open Store Manager -> Tools -> Preferences (F12) - > Advanced mode - > Show more settings and enable PHP MySQL bridge connection checkbox.

 5. Specify the following PHP MySQL Bridge and Local Database Connection Settings:

-- Username and Password - Specify those you used to specify in bridge.php file (see step 2).
+"Login" (username) and "Password".
+Specify those you used to specify in bridge.php file (see step 2).

-- Database Name - Specify local database name (type name manually) or select one from the drop-down using 'Select Database' button.
-If you do not know what is your local database name, simply specify local_database and hit OK to create a new one.
+"Database" (name).
+Specify local database name (type name manually) or select one from the drop-down using [Select Database] button.
+If you do not know what is your local database name, specify local_database and hit [OK] to create a new one.

-- Note: If you wish to create the new local database you can type its name manually and use test connection button.
+Note: If you wish to create a new local database, you can type its name manually and use the [Test Connection] button.
 You'll see the notification that local database with the specified name does not exist and Store Manager may ask you to create one.

-Tip: Use Test PHP Bridge Connection button to verify if all settings are correct.
+Tip: Use the [Test PHP Bridge Connection] button to verify if all settings are correct.

 7. Now you have to retrieve data from your web store into your local database.

-or press simultaneously on the following hotkeys 'Ctrl+G' and allows retrieving data from the database which is placed remotely (somewhere locally).
+or press the following hotkeys Ctrl+G simultaneously; and allows retrieving data from the database, which is placed remotely (somewhere locally).

 Afterward, you get the actual store's database.